 Ally Bank’s checking accounts also pay out an APY of 0.25% on accounts holding a daily balance above $15,000 and 0.10% APY on accounts holding amounts below $15,000.

 - Read our Ally Bank Review

-Choosing between a local or national bank depends on what matters most to you as a customer.
+Choosing between a local or national bank in Tennessee depends on what matters most to you as a customer.
 Both have pros and cons, so each customer needs to evaluate which financial institution will better suit their needs.